 With the datetime type it is not necessary to create it in UTC because TYPO3 converts it to default timezone when reading from database.
 This is confusing and inconsistent.
 I understand this in principle but I mean it is wrong.

 And what about existing projects?
 I knew about the fact that TYPO3 stores dates time-zone independent or in other words, that TYPO3 does not convert dates before writing data to databse and therefore i wrote my code without converting anything / creating Dates in UTC.

 Now I would have to adjust code in each project and unittests do no longer work anymore and I can not ensure that my changes work.

 #11 Updated by Markus Klein almost 3 years ago

 - Status changed from New to Needs Feedback

 Maybe somebody can rephrase this ticket to a shorter summary.

 From what I understood by reading: Yes, if native date(time) datatype is used for date fields, extbase must take care when reading the value to convert it to a proper DateTime value that is representing the stored time in the default timezone.

-#12 Updated by Sascha Rademacher over 2 years ago
+#12 Updated by Sascha Rademacher almost 3 years ago

 In summary: it should not be converted if the database field is a "date" (not datetime) field.
 The backconversion to the original date is not possible.